logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 .. warning::
  - This is an advanced setup, if you are not sure that you need it or if you are not sure of what you are doing, please use hopsworks-cloud-sdk.
  - Hopsworks-cloud-sdk needs to be able to connect directly to the ip on which the hops name node and hive metastore are listening.
-This means that if you deployed Hopsworks on AWS you will need to set up `VPC Peering <https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html>`_ between your Databricks cluster and the Hopsworks one.
+This means that if you deploy Hopsworks on AWS you will either need to start Hopsworks in the same VPC as your Databricks cluster or to set up `VPC Peering <https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html>`_ between your Databricks cluster and the Hopsworks one.

 In the Databricks UI, go to *Clusters* and select your cluster.
 Select *Libraries*.
 Make sure that hopsworks-cloud-sdk is not installed, make sure to uninstall it if that's the case.
 Then *Install New*.
 As *Library Source* choose *PyPI* and fill in *hops* into the *Package* field.